csiwek/sipptam/README.md

 sipptam automates the use of SIPp.

-# The need of sipptam

 ## SIPp
 SIPp is a great tool created by HP which allows to generate SIP traffic.
 A SIPp execution requires an scenario to run, the scenario defines the messages that are going to be sent and received as well as another logic.

 ## Testing your SIP code using SIPp
 SIPp has a flexible way to define its scenarios and makes easy to simulate different SIP traffic flows.
-SIPp is sometimes used as a powerfull SIP bulk load tester.
+SIPp is sometimes used as a powerful SIP bulk load tester.
 The traditional SIPp execution forces the user to run the desired SIPp command manually.
-Drawback arises when you have to test repeatedly multiple scenarios.
-The fact of manually run a high number of SIPp commands has obvious disadvantages (human errors, waste of time).

-##
+## The need of sipptam

-When you have two or more scenarios for the same test it is a little inconvenient.
-Developing SIP applications requires an environment
-It distributes the SIPp scenarios and parameters using different slaves.
+The fact of manually run a high number of SIPp commands has obvious disadvantages such as human errors or waste of time.
+SIPp lacks of ways to automate it.
+This is where sipptam starts to make sense.
+If you just have a couple of SIPp scenarios to run against you device under test (SIP UA, SIP proxy, SIP b2bua) manual execution could be allowed, when you have N number of SIPp scenarios and N gets high, you have to look for SIPp automation, sipptam will help you on this.

 ## Reusing a binded port in the tas.
 - The device under tests keeps sending SIP messages to a port that we were using